lkasdorf/crdb_fee_calculator/README.md

 - fund transfer

 **VAT:**
-- Alle Einträge mit "vat" im Beschreibungstext
+- All entries with "vat" in the description text

-## Währungserkennung
+## Currency Detection

-Das Tool erkennt automatisch die Währung aus:
+The tool automatically detects the currency from:
-- Spaltennamen (z.B.
-"Balance USD", "Amount TZS")
+- Column names (e.g., "Balance USD", "Amount TZS")
-- Beschreibungstexten (z.B.
-"Bank Fee USD", "Commission TZS")
+- Description texts (e.g., "Bank Fee USD", "Commission TZS")
-- Währungssymbolen ($, TSH, TZS)
+- Currency symbols ($, TSH, TZS)
-- Fallback: USD (Standard)
+- Fallback: USD (default)

-**Unterstützte Währungen:**
+**Supported Currencies:**
 - **USD**: US Dollar
 - **TZS**: Tanzania Shilling

-## Fehlerbehebung
+## Troubleshooting

-### "Datei existiert nicht"
+### "File does not exist"
-- Überprüfen Sie den Dateipfad
+- Check the file path
-- Stellen Sie sicher, dass die Datei im aktuellen Verzeichnis liegt
+- Make sure the file is in the current directory

-### "Keine Excel-Datei"
+### "Not an Excel file"
-- Verwenden Sie nur .xlsx oder .xls Dateien
+- Use only .xlsx or .xls files
-- Stellen Sie sicher, dass die Datei nicht beschädigt ist
+- Make sure the file is not corrupted

-### "Python nicht gefunden"
+### "Python not found"
-- Installieren Sie Python 3.7 oder höher
+- Install Python 3.7 or higher
-- Stellen Sie sicher, dass `python3` im PATH verfügbar ist
+- Make sure `python3` is available in PATH

-## Lizenz
+## License

-Siehe [LICENSE](LICENSE) Datei für Details.
+See [LICENSE](LICENSE) file for details.

 ## Support

-Bei Problemen oder Fragen erstellen Sie bitte ein Issue im Repository.
+For problems or questions, please create an issue in the repository.